 *Last week I spoke about my chocolate chip cookie recipe going viral at the Cherry Bombe Radio event here in Minneapolis.
 Mpls.
 St. Paul Magazine reprinted what I had to say on their website, if you want to read it.

-Danish dough recipe from my book, The Vanilla Bean Baking Book (affiliate link).
+Using the Danish dough recipe from my book, The Vanilla Bean Baking Book, filling adapted from Tartine Bakery.

 I’ve made the morning buns in individual soufflé molds, specifically, these 3 x 2-inch copper mini molds from Mauviel.
 If you do not have soufflé molds, you could use ramekins instead, just make sure they are roughly the same size.
 The molds I used have straight 2-inch sides, which helps give the morning buns their tall shape.
 The sides of the pans are buttered and then dusted with sugar, which caramelizes the sides of the buns, making for an incredible roll.
 As much as I like soft, gooey cinnamon buns, this version is currently my favorite way to partake.